 The Company tests annually whether investments in subsidiaries have suffered any impairment.
-The recoverable amounts of cash-generating units have been determined based on fair value less cost of disposal calculations.
+The recoverable amounts of investment have been determined based on value in use calculation.
 These calculations require the use of estimates.
 In estimates that are used for calculations is included the impact of COVID-19 for changes of revenue and costs or ratios.
-Management believes that no reasonably possible change in any of the key assumptions would cause the carrying value of the business and residential cash-generating units to materially exceed their recoverable amount.
+In case of investment in Iskon Internet d.d., a reasonably possible change in certain key assumptions when viewed separately (such as decrease of revenue growth by 2% or increase of costs by 2%) with all other variables held constant, could result in an impairment charge of up to HRK 53 million (2020: no impairment charge).
+In case of investment in other subsidiaries, management believes that no reasonably possible change in any of the key assumptions would cause the carrying value of the investment to materially exceed their recoverable amount.